nvhphuc1206/hphuc_miniproject/README.md

 ```sh
 bash Mainscript.sh <input1> <input2> <output_directory> <quality_control_output_directory> <assembly_output_directory> <argument1> <argument2> <argument3> <argument4> <argument5>
 ```
+- Therein:
     - `input1`: path to first input target-trimmed file
     - `input2`: path to second input target-trimmed file
     - `output_directory`: path to where you want to store the trimming results
     - `quality_control_output_directory`: path to where you want to store the FastQC reports for the trimming results.
     - `assembly_output_directory`: path to where you want to store the assembly result
     - `argument`: parameters you want to filter data as on module 2 introduced
 - Example:
 ```sh
 bash Mainscript.sh raw_data/SRR1581065_1_sub.fastq.gz raw_data/SRR1581065_2_sub.fastq.gz tool/fastp/test tool/fastqc/test tool/getorganelle/test